-The description of the assessment protest and appeal grounds on this website is for general informational purposes and is not a comprehensive summation of Iowa assessment law.
+The description of the assessment law and protest and appeal grounds on this website is for general informational purposes and is not a comprehensive summation of Iowa assessment law.
 This information should be not construed as legal advice.

 You may appeal new grounds to PAAB, in addition to those set out in the protest to the local board of review. § 441.37A.

 The following grounds are available to protest under Iowa Code § 441.37.

 Two ways to prove: